Bort-Millipede/PS2Linux_BrainDump/USB Devices/Floppy-Zip Drives/README.md

 # USB Floppy and Zip Drives

-Using USB Floppy or Zip drives with PS2 Linux provides another avenue for file transfers to/from PS2 Linux, similar to how a USB thumb drive would function.
+Using USB Floppy or Zip drives with PS2 Linux provides another avenue for file transfers to/from PS2 Linux, similar to how a USB flash drive would function.

 USB Floppy and USB Zip drives are recognized by PS2 Linux as the same device type.
 Therefore, the information provided on this page is interchangable for both device types.